 Iowa’s daily COVID-19 average surpasses January peak

-Three new COVID-19 outbreaks were reported in Iowa nursing homes last week.
+COVID-19 cell graphic.
 (Image via National Foundation for Infectious Diseases)

 Iowa’s COVID-19 cases continued to rise Monday, with daily average cases surpassing the most recent peak in January 2021, before vaccines were widely available.